-In the current iteration of the Leandro case, an expert study recommended North Carolina increase education investments by over $4 billion to provide resources – particularly to schools serving high concentrations of children of color and those from families with low incomes – that address the ongoing failure to provide a constitutionally-adequate education.
+In the current iteration of the Leandro case, an expert study recommended North Carolina increase education investments by nearly $4 billion to provide resources – particularly to schools serving high concentrations of children of color and those from families with low incomes – that address the ongoing failure to provide a constitutionally-adequate education.
 Which investments would you prioritize to address stagnating academic outcomes and growing achievement gaps?
 How will you ensure the state legislature will make these investments?

 A growing body of research shows Black students are 160 percent more likely to receive in-school suspension and 84 percent more likely to receive out-of-school suspension than white students.
 How would you address these problems?

 School funding is largely calculated on the basis of enrollment.
 If families keep their children out of school due to the pandemic, districts could lose funding next year even as the cost of education has increased during the public health crisis.
 How would you avoid this cut to education funding?

 What policies are needed to help schools educate children remotely in the event of continued school closures?

 What is the best way to fund the state’s over $8 billion deficit for school construction and other capital improvements?

 The state’s A-F school grading system has been widely criticized for failing to give parents meaningful information and unfairly stigmatizing schools with high concentrations of students from families with low incomes.
 What measures should the school grading system include that would most reflect whether all children are being given meaningful opportunities?